arkhn/pagai/README.md

 ## The query functionality

-Merging this two tools is the real strength of the nlp-engine project.
+Merging this two tools is the real strength of the pagai project.
 Indeed it is possible to query the database with the engine to retrieve interesting columns.
 The search is based on a score allocated to each column, which depends on the relevance of the functional type and the distance in the dependency graph to the table we're considering (like `patient` for example).
 In addition, we have also added a fuzzy matching algorithm on the table and column name to update the score and return the most relevant columns.

 With this, we can answer questions like:
  - "Give me the date of birth of patient"